-Figure 3: Absolute Bias and Standard Deviation of OLS and IV with T = 200 dependence or short-term linear predictability that it creates a potential for significant OLS biases.
-A typical size/direction of one-period feedback for a randomly picked-up regression using macro indicators is such that for a sample with 200 time periods in a regression with 25 regressors the OLS bias in the feedback direction equals about half of the standard deviation and is approximately equal to the standard deviation when the number of regressors is 50.
-This leads to invalid statistical inferences when relying on the OLS.
-Figure 4 reports the size distortions in the experiments described above for the 5% tests about the linear contrast in the direction of the feedback.
-Our new proposed estimator completely corrects the bias without any significant change to the standard deviation and restores the correct size for statistical tests.
+Figure 2: Absolute Bias and Standard Deviation of OLS and IV with T = 200

+Figure 2 shows that a typical macroeconomic data set demonstrates enough time series dependence or short-term linear predictability that it creates a potential for substantial OLS biases.
+A typical size/direction of one-period feedback for a randomly picked-up regression using macro indicators is such that for a sample with 200 time periods in a regression with 25 regressors, the OLS bias in the feedback direction is about half of the standard deviation and approximately equal to the standard deviation with 50 regressors.
+Biases of this size lead to invalid statistical inferences when relying on the OLS.
+Figure 3 reports the size distortions in the experiments described above for the 5% tests about the linear contrast in the direction of the feedback.
+Our newly proposed estimator completely corrects the bias without any significant change to the standard deviation and restores the correct size for statistical tests.